sjsrey/ors/ors.md

 It should not come as surprise that the state of reproducibility is so dismal.
 The open science model offers a way out of this morass.

-Coupled with the limits to reproducibility associated with the capture science publication model, are institutional pressures that work against reproducibility.
+Coupled with the limits to reproducibility associated with the captured science publication model, are institutional pressures that work against reproducibility.
 Publish or perish has been the mantra we have adopted, leaving little or no time for ensuring that what we publish could in fact be